skills17/postman-helpers/README.md

 # skills17/postman-helpers

+> ⚠️ **Warning:** This package is deprecated.
+Use more modern alternatives, like Jest.

 This package provides Postman helpers for usage in a skills competition environment.
 It includes:
 - Custom output formatter
 - Opinionated Newman run command for multiple collections at once